In this Section:

 - Background Color - Select the background color of the message boxes.

-- Logo - Use Select Logo to replace the default image on all Application Control message boxes.
+- Logo - Click Select Logo to locate and select an image file on all Application Control message boxes.
 File sizes should be no larger than 100 kilobytes.
 Using logos may have an impact on the deployment of the configuration.

 - Restore Defaults - Use Restore Defaults to undo any changes that have been applied to your message styles.
 For information on the options available, see Restore Defaults.

-Use the Click here to see how the message will appear to users link to display an example of how the Access Denied message box will look when all the styles have been specified.
+Use the Click here to see how the message will appear to users link to preview an example of how the message box will look when styles specified are applied.

-- Restore to AppSense defaults - Select this option to restore the message box styling to the default settings.
-When this option is selected, the CSS and logo copied from the Application Control installed location overwrites any existing customization.
+- Restore the Application Control default message style and content - Select this option to restore both the CSS and the message wording to the default settings.
+When this option is selected, the CSS from the current Application Control installed location overwrites any existing customization.

-- Restore to Configuration defaults - Select this option to restore the message box styling to the styles specified in the configuration.
+- Restore the message style and content from the current saved configuration - Select this option to restore the message box styling and wording to the styles specified in the configuration.

 Use the Advanced button to edit the message box style directly using CSS.
 When this option is selected the Advanced dialog displays.
 The dialog contains a basic CSS Editor, options to import, export and restore a CSS are also available.